Trump Waging War Against U.S. Justice System, Causing Long-Lasting Damage, Legal Experts Warn

 “If people start to believe that all government prosecutions are politically tainted, or that you can just straight up lie or deny the facts, I don’t think that is a very stable arrangement for the system of laws to exist in.”

 The Atlantic once described Donald Trump’s directives to the FBI as a “threat to democracy.”
-The president is responsible for “the erosion of democratic norms” in the United States, according to the Guardian.
+The POTUS is responsible for “the erosion of democratic norms” in the United States, according to the Guardian.
 As The Hill reported, former CIA Director Michael Hayden said he would be proud to have his security clearance revoked by the Trump administration, due to fact that the president’s relationship with the intelligence community is, in Hayden’s words, “dangerously close to being broken.”

-The Trump administration is “degrading the very idea of public service,” according to Washington Post columnist Paul Waldman.
+The Trump administration is “degrading the very idea of public service,” according to Washington Post‘s columnist, Paul Waldman.

 All of the above is pale in comparison to the damage Donald Trump is inflicting upon the U.S. justice system, according to legal experts.
 “He is sacrificing our public safety and national security on the altar of his own ego,” Christopher Hunter, a former FBI agent and prosecutor, concluded for the New York Times.

 In spite of all the controversy, Donald Trump remains incredibly popular.
-In fact, Trump is, according to a recent Gallup poll, the most popular Republican president among members of his own party since World War II, save for George W. Bush, whose support surged after September 11, and subsequently cratered.
+In fact, Trump is, according to a recent Gallup poll, the most popular Republican president, among members of his own party, since Second World War, bar George W Bush, whose support surged after September 11, and subsequently cratered.

 On his 500th day in the White House, Donald Trump’s approval rating among Republicans was 87 percent.
-In comparison, John F. Kennedy had the approval rate of 85 percent among Democrats, on the 500th day of his presidency.
+In comparison, John F. Kennedy had the approval rate of 85 percent among Democrats, on day 500 of his presidency.

-While Republicans remain mostly infatuated with Trump, Trump’s approval rating among Democrats is only 5 percent, and 38 percent among independent voters, according to the same poll.
+While Republicans remain mostly infatuated with Trump, Trump’s approval rating among Democrats is only five percent, and 38 percent among independent voters, according to the same poll.